 However, if MNOs and service providers plan to invest in RCS infrastructure and MaaPs, interconnect and interoperability will be required, therefore potentially nullifying one of the main benefits of Google’s dominance.

-Apple’s involvement in RCS could act as a counterweight to Google’s dominance, but the industry sees the Cupertino-based behemoth as having greater importance in driving the adoption of RBM among brands, and helping the channel to rival WhatsApp, rather than addressing any concerns relating to Google.
+Apple implementing RCS could act as a counterweight to the dominance of Google RCS business messaging, but the industry sees the Cupertino-based behemoth as having greater importance in driving the adoption of RBM among brands, and helping the channel to rival WhatsApp, rather than addressing any concerns relating to Google.

-Despite 44.3% of industry respondents stating that Apple’s support of RCS will provide smartphone ubiquity around the world — this option was actually viewed as one of the lesser impacts of the Apple RCS announcement — brands will be attracted to the additional reach that iOS will bring to RCS.
+Despite 44.3% of industry respondents stating that Apple support for RCS will provide smartphone ubiquity around the world — this option was actually viewed as one of the lesser impacts of the Apple implementing RCS announcement — brands will be attracted to the additional reach that iOS will bring to RCS.

 And these are some of the reasons why RCS is now gaining significant momentum.
-To find out more, please download the Future of Messaging Report 2025 by Openmind Networks here
+To find out more, please download the Future of Messaging Report 2025 by Openmind Networks.